QutEcoacoustics/research-blog/research/EADM-Towsey/Long-Duration-Audio-Recordings-of-the-environment.md

 {% include figure.html src="Slides/Slide12.png" caption="Slide 9." %}

-The typical soundscape will be filled with sounds from many different source, not just from animals.
+The typical soundscape will be filled with sounds from many different sources, not just from animals.
 Soundscape ecologists broadly categorise three or four sound sources which they label, *biophony*, *geophony*, *anthropophony* and sometimes a fourth is added, *technophony* (to distinguish musical sounds and speech from machine noise).
-In this slide we see the traces left in a false-colour spectrogram by various kinds of geophony.
-In the top-left image you will note that bird song (in green) occurs in between gusts of wind (in blue).
-An image like this can direct an ecologist to those parts of the recording in which birds are singing, thereby saving a lot of time.
+In the above three LDFC spectrograms, we see traces left by various kinds of geophony.
+In the top-left spectrogram, note that bird song (in green) occurs in between gusts of wind (in blue).
+A spectrogram like this can direct an ecologist to those parts of the recording in which birds are singing, thereby saving a lot of time.

-The sound of rain as it appears in a false-colour spectrogram can vary a lot, obviously depending on the volume of rain but also depending on local characteristics, such as leaf size, leaf litter and even the acoustic response of the recording box to the percussive effects of rain drops
+The traces left by rain in an LDFC spectrogram can vary a lot, obviously depending on the rain intensity but also on local characteristics, such as leaf size, leaf litter and even the acoustic response of the recording box to the percussive effects of rain drops

 ---